 History junkies get to peek behind the curtains of these Gilded-Age mansions by taking the Summit Avenue Walking Tour conducted by the Minnesota Historical Society.
 Learn about the historic district’s architecture, original owners and social history (i.e.gossip).
-If the weather is not cooperating, stick to the 75-minute guided tour of the Hill House.
+If the weather is not cooperating, stick to the Hill House tours.

 Lunch at a Saint Paul classic @ 1 P.M

 No visit to Saint Paul is complete without a stop at Cosetta Alimentari, a Saint Paul institution.
 Grab a slice in the 300-seat Eatery & Pizzeria on the ground level or head upstairs to Louis Ristorante & Bar for a family-style meal of pasta, secondi and dolci.
 Don’t forget to stop by the Pasticceria for a to-go box of pastries and delicacies for the journey home.